NU LibChat Widget

 For example, let’s say this is our citation:

-Cheng-yen, W. (2010).
+Cheng-yen Wang.
+(2010).
 Educational implications of blogs for enriching adult collaborative distance learning.
-International Journal Of Continuing Education & Lifelong Learning, 2(2), 59-71.
+International Journal of Continuing Education & Lifelong Learning, 2(2), 59–71.

 The search results tell us if the Library subscribes to the journal, what years the Library subscribes to, and what database(s) the full text is in.
 Clicking on the hyperlinked database name will take us directly to full-text access to the publication.
 From the publication record, we can browse by issue or search within the publication.